un-creatrix/OHIS-Radio_KISS/docs/source/index.rst

 Modification Points
 -------------------

-Breakable Points either cutable or removable 0Ω resistors
+Breakable Points which are Either Cutable/Solderable SMT traces or Removable 0Ω Resistors

 +-----+-------------------------------------------------+
 | JP3 | OHIS (-) to 5v Reg (-)                          |